 The 26 year old designer and Bayside Queens native is best known for her outerwear silhouettes that meet at the crossroads of fuzzy pastels and posh, streetwear motifs.
 Sandy’s approach to design is deeply personal.
-Drawing inspiration from the quiet places where childhood nostalgia lingers and the Chinatown grandmas flashing counterfeit Vuitton on Canal street, her label’s vitality has become parallel to her own.
+Drawing inspiration from the quiet places where childhood nostalgia lingers and the Chinatown grandmas flash their counterfeit Vuitton on Canal Street, her label’s vitality has become parallel to her own.

 Her love for fashion began with grade school and the Gap jeans she could never wear because her mom wouldn’t buy them for her.
 The daughter of immigrants, Sandy grew up in Congee Village, her parent’s restaurant in Manhattan’s Lower East Side.
 Congee Village served up its own namesake amidst fake bamboo decor under a rosy glow courtesy of the carefully curated, neon, lights.
 For Sandy growing up in America meant doing something legit; becoming a doctor or lawyer -- something with security to assuage the blue-collar sacrifices made by those who paved the way.
 Yet Sandy struck an early penchant for drawing, taking her brother’s old notebooks and plastering them with stage outfits designed for Destiny's Child and Britney, betch.

 As is the case for many first-gens, it took Sandy walking out on her dream to figure out that that’s what she was doing.
 Three years later, she has defined a cathartic relationship to her clothes by making sense of and immortalizing her quotidian experiences through cotton and leather.
 We chatted with her at Dimes Deli on a Summer night to better understand her unique design process and her love for Chinatown grandmas.